hyeonjin-cho/CMSC858D/HW2/BloomFilter/README.md

 # Difficult part

 The most difficult part I faced as I write the implementation was that the empirical false positive rate was very high than the desired false positive rate.
 I thought it was because of the size of my bloom filter, so I tried increasing the size by 50%.
 However, after talking with Dr. Patro, this could be easily fixed by changing math.log2 to math.log (natural log for python math package).
 Another difficult part was to efficiently visualize the results.
-Since I was not sure how many input keys to use to build a bloom filter, I tried with a range of input keys (from 500 to 10,000, in GitHub I only uploaded 10,000 input keys).
+Since I was not sure how many input keys to use to build a bloom filter, I tried with a range of input keys (from 10,000 to 1,000,000).
 I only used query1.txt and query2.txt result to draw the plots, because query3.txt contains the queries that all are present in the original set.